 Facilitate Communication during on shore activities-(total 2-4 hours)

-ARC usually has at least one shore excursion in which most of the PWA participate, and the students would go as well.
+The cruiseline usually has at least one shore excursion in which most of the PWA participate, and the students would go as well.
 Students will assist PWA and caregivers during approved shore excursions to facilitate communication and, perhaps, assist the caregivers (e.g. pushing the wheelchair occasionally, waiting with the PWA while the caregiver goes to the rest room, etc.) (2-4 hours depending on the excursion selected)

 Total Program Cost: $1,956 + tuition for 1 credit hour